Tech1799/student-management-system/readme.md

-An express app made in typescript that stores and alters students' data.
+An express app made in typescript and psql that stores and alters students' data.